6 Free or Cheap Ways How to Sell Land Without a Realtor

-Once on the listing page, you have the option to add up to 10 photos.
-Having great photos including aerial drone imagery is something that can differentiate your listing from the competition.
+Once on the listing page, you can add up to 10 photos.
+Having great images can differentiate your listing from the competition.

 Once the photos are uploaded, you can rearrange them.
-Pay particular attention to which image is first (the featured image in the top left corner).
-That's the only photo that people will see unless they click on your listing, so it should make it clear exactly what you're offering.
-Oftentimes, this will be an aerial shot identifying the property boundaries.
+Pay attention to the first image (the featured image in the top left corner).
+Often, this will be an aerial shot identifying the property boundaries.
+That's the only photo people will see unless they click on your listing, so it should clarify exactly what you're offering.

 For example, Build 🏠 on Scenic Hilltop in Frostburg emphasizes the vacant lot for sale is buildable and that it offers a scenic view.
 Six 🌲Wooded Acres near Water 💦 let's people know right away that it's a wooded lot and highlights being near the water as the main selling point.